rockettheme/docs/Docs/wordpress/themes/plethora/demo_maintop.md

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].

-We used the **WordPress** provider, pulling information directly from articles.
+We used the **WordPress** provider, pulling information directly from posts.
 The default link has been set to `#` and custom icons are custom set for each item in the **Filtered Article List**.
 Here is a quick list of the icons used in our demo:

 * fa fa-cloud-download
 * fa fa-tasks